How Does Deferring a Loan Affect My Credit Score?

 Modifying a loan or requesting a forbearance can help protect a credit score if the borrower hasn’t fallen behind on the payments.
 But any late or missed mortgage payments will still be included on their credit report.

-But if a tenant and their landlord don’t have an agreement in place and the tenant wasn’t covered by federal forbearance, it’s possible that late or missed rent payments could be reported to the credit bureaus.
+But if a tenant and their landlord don’t have an agreement in place and the tenant wasn’t covered by federal forbearance, it’s possible that late or missed rent payments could be reported to the credit bureaus and negatively impact credit scores.

 Deferring Payments on Private Student Loans

-Private student loans aren’t covered by the CARES Act.
-It’s up to individual lenders to decide what options, if any, they’ll offer to allow borrowers to ease payment burdens during this time.
+With private student loans, it’s up to individual lenders to decide what options, if any, they’ll offer to allow borrowers to ease payment burdens during this time.

 That might include: